pragmint/open-practices/practices/automate-deployment-scripts.md

 Automating deployment scripts involves developing code that handles the entire lifecycle of a deployment.
 This includes environment preparation, package deployment, configuration management, and post-deployment verification.
 Rather than relying on manual runbooks or human intervention during a release, these scripts ensure that every step required to move software from a repository to a running state is executed programmatically.
 This practice shifts deployment from a fragile, manual activity to a repeatable engineering process.

-By scripting these steps, organizations significantly eliminate the risk of human error, which is a leading cause of deployment failures.
-The process becomes consistent across all environments when a deployment is automated, from local development to staging and production.
+By scripting these steps, organizations significantly reduce the risk of human error, which is a leading cause of deployment failures.
+The process becomes consistent across all environments, from local development to staging and production.
 This consistency reduces "configuration drift" and ensures that if it works in a lower environment, it is highly likely to work in production, thereby increasing the team's confidence in their releases.

 Furthermore, automating deployment scripts directly addresses "deployment pain," a key metric in DORA research.
 Manual deployments are often stressful, high-stakes events that require after-hours work and intense focus.
 By offloading this toil to reliable scripts, deployments become boring and routine.
 This shift not only enhances deployment speed and frequency but also fundamentally improves employee well-being by reducing burnout and freeing up cognitive load for value-add development work.